asmasonomics/asmasonomics.github.io/courses/2024-02-27_MSc_cBioPortal.markdown

    Take time to explore mutual exclusivity, and all the other plots you know about.
    </details><br/>

-5) Consider *MUC16*.
+5)Consider *MUC16*.
 It is not included in the 'likely cancerous' list, but is heavily mutated.
 What data from the lollipop mutation plots make it unlikely related to oncogenesis?
 <details>
    <summary>Interpretation</summary>
    As above, MUC16 mutations are likely passengers - lots of missense changes not in functional domains.<br/>